D'Agostino

 According to genealogists past the D'Agostino family "enjoyed nobility in Palermo, Girgenti, Messina, Nicosia and other cities of Sicily, enjoying anywhere nobility", "a branch passed in Mazara, where branched off in Sciacca."
 Mugnos in accordance with Inveges identifies the lineage derived from a Francesco D'Agostino lived in the thirteenth century in Palermo.
 He belongs to an illustrious noble family of Pisa Agostini, who moved with Francesco in the thirteenth century in Sicily.

+Agostini in Venice

+Vincenzo Maria Coronelli, in his extensive catalogue of the noble families of Venice, records the inscriptions and memorials preserved in the Church of San Pietro di Murano, which commemorate the two now-extinct branches of this distinguished Venetian lineage, named Agostini, a family of the same gens to D'Agostino, offering a lasting testament to their former prominence and heritage within the Republic’s patrician society.
+According to family tradition, the Agostini family—merchants and bankers with branches in Pisa, Palermo, Ancona, Venice, and Antwerp, and members of the Bergoline Lanfranchi consortium—were enlisted by the Venetian Republic to aid Pisa, owing to their reputed expertise in the use of the then “new” firearms.